 When Brian was a kid, he played a game while watching television: find an Asian person.
 There usually wasn't an Asian character; at best, an extra buying coffee.
-Nowadays, while scrolling through Netflix, he challenges himself to find a show that has more than one person of color as a lead.
+Today, he scrolls through Netflix and challenges himself to find a show that has more than one person of color as a lead.
 Though there has been some progress in media, it's still harder than it sounds.

-Having found improv in college, Brian fell in love with the artform and eventually started performing weekly, sometimes traveling across the country to improv festivals.
-When he moved to San Francisco, he found that the improv scene was not as diverse as the people who lived in the Bay.
+Brian found improv in college and fell in love with the artform.
+He eventually started performing weekly, sometimes traveling across the country to improv festivals.
+But when he moved to San Francisco, he found that the improv scene was not as diverse as the people who lived in the Bay.

 Well, in the words of Toni Morrison, "If there is a book that you want to read, but it hasn't been written yet, you must be the one to write it."